 A few well-chosen items, however, can make your campground cooking experience a lot more enjoyable.
 Here are a few items to consider:

 A Camp Stove: We use a Coleman Classic Propane Stove for car camping, and an ultra-light backpacking stove for backpacking trips.
 (These stoves will need propane or butane to work!
 Some stoves also require a lighter to start the fire.)

 - Cast Iron Dutch Oven: I use a standard Cast Iron Dutch Oven, but you can also buy ones Campfire Cast Iron Dutch Ovens.
-These are designed for campfire cooking (these will have flat lids for adding coals to the top, and feet to hold them up off the fire).
+These are designed for campfire cooking, and will have flat lids for adding coals to the top, and feet to hold them up off the fire.

 Percolator: We use a stainless steel percolator when we car camp.
 You can use it to make coffee AND to boil water for tea or cooking.